UrbanLoc: Language-Guided User Localization via Location-Aware Multimodal Retrieval

 Abstract

 Autonomous personal mobility and on-demand robotic delivery services require estimating user locations in diverse environments in order to dispatch robots to appropriate pickup or drop-off points.
 Although GNSS-based user localization is widely used for this purpose, it does not always function reliably due to signal degradation in urban canyons or in situations where sensing is restricted.
 In contrast, language-guided user localization offers a complementary, hardware-agnostic alternative, allowing users to describe their surroundings in natural language under modality-restricted conditions.
 Such language-guided user localization is challenging because users typically refer only to salient landmarks or text on signs, leading to a many-to-many correspondence between linguistic descriptions and possible locations in large-scale environments.
 To address this, we propose UrbanLoc, a two-stage language-guided user localization method via multimodal retrieval over geotagged street-view images.
 Unlike existing approaches, UrbanLoc leverages complex vision-language cues (e.g., storefront signage) that users typically describe in practical large-scale environments.
-To this end, we introduce location-aware vision-language alignment using area summaries, along with multimodal large language model-based reranking using object coverage.
+To this end, we introduce location-aware vision-language alignment using area summaries, along with MLLM-based reranking using object coverage.
 To validate UrbanLoc, we construct the UrbanLoc-Text benchmark consisting of 34k descriptions referring to 15k locations within 200 km² regions.
 Experimental results show that UrbanLoc outperforms baseline methods on standard evaluation metrics.

 Method

-OCRM reranks candidate locations by computing an object coverage rate — the fraction of objects mentioned in the user's description that are matched in the candidate image's CoT narrative explanation — and adding a weighted coverage term to the retrieval score.
+UrbanLoc reranks candidate locations by computing an object coverage rate — the fraction of objects mentioned in the user's description that are matched in the candidate image's CoT narrative explanation — and adding a weighted coverage term to the retrieval score.

 Key Contributions